jundalisay/sp/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-39.md

 26} After that they have borne their shame, and all their trespasses whereby they have trespassed against me, when they dwelt safely in their land, and none made [them] afraid.

-{27} When I have brought them again from the people, and gathered them out of their enemies’ lands, and am sanctified in them in the sight of many nations; {28} Then shall they know that I [am] Enki their God, which caused them to be led into captivity among the heathen: but I have gathered them unto their own land, and have left none of them any more there.
+{27} When I have brought them again from the people, and gathered them out of their enemies’ lands, and am sanctified in them in the sight of many nations; {28} Then shall they know that I am the Lord their God, which caused them to be led into captivity among the heathen: but I have gathered them unto their own land, and have left none of them any more there.

 {29} Neither will I hide my face any more from them: for I have poured out my spirit upon the Israelites.
 {{< /l >}}